danielBingham/peerreview/documentation/running-development.md

 this for both the Id and the Key.
 The `-n` on `echo` is important, it ensures there isn't a newline added to the end of the value.

+## Generating a self-signed Cert

+Follow the instructions from here: https://stackoverflow.com/questions/21397809/create-a-trusted-self-signed-ssl-cert-for-localhost-for-use-with-express-node

 ## Running the Environment

 To run the environment, run `minikube start`.
 If you're on an `Ubuntu 22.04`